Christianity hasn't been tried and found wanting. It hasn't been tried. --G.K. Chesterson

 I have a Master's degree in creative writing, have taught creative writing at the university level, and have received several writing awards.
 I am a published poet, health writer and self-published novelist.
 I am motivated by the idea, as G.K.
 Chesterton put it, that "Christianity hasn't been tried and found wanting.
 It hasn't been tried."

 I enjoy studying Christian topics, but I also have a strong interest in history and culture.
-I have done period re-enactments as well as volunteering for events that support my Western heritage, like the National Cowboy Symposium held annually in Lubbock.
+I have done period re-enactments as well as volunteering for events that support my Western heritage, like the National Cowboy Symposium.

 I believe God gives us all talents to use for His kingdom.
 My greatest prayer is that I am using my gifts as He intends.